timbeaudet/knowledge_base/processes/deploy_builds.md

 0. Create a project using the Template Projects 2D with TurtleBrains or 3D with Internal Combustion.
 1. Get the project on both Windows machine and Linux file server (hippo)'s development areas.
+2. `chmod +x ./build/*.sh ./build/automated/*.sh` to setup execute permissions on the scripts.
+3. `./initialize_externals.sh` if necessary.
-2. Temporary: Fix TurtleBrains macOS lack of defines by:
+4. Temporary: Fix TurtleBrains macOS lack of defines by:
 	- `vim source/turtle_brains/application/implementation/macosx/tbi_realtime_application.cpp`
 	- Uncomment the lines defining NSEventModifier constants that are required necessary for building.
 DO NOT COMMIT.
-3. `chmod +x ./build/*.sh ./build/automated/*.sh` to setup execute permissions on the scripts.
-4. `./initialize_externals.sh` if necessary.
 5. Navigate to webserver tyrebytes.com/games/ add a folder for `project_name/alpha` which is where, by default, the distribution will upload.
+6. Because itch.io seems to require hyphens (-) instead of underscores (_) the itch.io project name in `build_and_distribute.sh` needs to be modified to match the itch.io project name.

 ## To Distribute / Deploy the Project